christianburger/shelfbot/README.md

 The robot's navigation capability is built on a foundation of several key ROS 2 packages that work in concert:

-1.  **RTAB-Map (SLAM)**: This is the core of the mapping and localization system.
-It processes sensor data (`/odom` and `/camera/image_raw`) to build a 3D map of the environment and continuously estimates the robot's position within that map.
-It provides the critical `map` -> `odom` transform.
+1.  **RTAB-Map (Visual Odometry)**: The core of the localization system.
+In its current configuration (RGB camera only), it functions as a Visual Odometry (VO) system.
+It processes sensor data (`/odom` from wheel encoders and `/camera/image_raw`) to produce a drift-corrected, smooth odometry estimate.
+It **does not** produce a global, fixed `map` frame.

-2.  **robot_localization (EKF)**: The Extended Kalman Filter node fuses wheel odometry to produce a smooth and reliable `odom` -> `base_footprint` transform.
-This helps to filter out noise and inconsistencies from the wheel encoders.
+2.  **robot_localization (EKF)**: The Extended Kalman Filter node fuses the raw wheel odometry to produce a stable `odom` -> `base_footprint` transform.

-3.  **Nav2 (Navigation Stack)**: This is the high-level "brain" for autonomous movement.
-It takes a goal pose and orchestrates the entire process of planning a path, avoiding obstacles, and commanding the robot's motors.
+3.  **Nav2 (Navigation Stack)**: The high-level "brain" for autonomous movement.
+The entire stack has been configured to operate in the `odom` frame, allowing for navigation relative to the robot's starting point.
 Its key components include:
-    *   **Planner Server**: Creates a global path from the robot's current position to the goal.
+    *   **Planner Server**: Creates a global path from the robot's current position to the goal within the `odom` frame.
-    *   **Controller Server**: Follows the global path, generating local velocity commands while reacting to immediate obstacles.
+    *   **Controller Server**: Follows the global path, generating local velocity commands.
-    *   **Costmaps (Global and Local)**: 2D grid representations of the environment used by the planner and controller to identify obstacles.
-These are populated with data from RTAB-Map.
+    *   **Costmaps (Global and Local)**: 2D grid representations of obstacles, populated with data from RTAB-Map's point cloud.
+Both are configured to operate in the `odom` frame.
-    *   **BT Navigator**: Executes a Behavior Tree to manage the navigation logic (e.g., "compute path," "follow path," "recover from failure").
+    *   **BT Navigator**: Executes a Behavior Tree to manage the navigation logic.

 ## Launching